thecoddiwompler/SQL-Practice/Quiet Students in all the Exams/READme.md

 | student_id    | int       |
 | score         | int       |

-**Write an SQL query to find and display students who did not achieve the highest or lowest scores in any of their exams.
-Do not include those students who did not appear in any exam.**
+Write a SQL query to find and display students who did not achieve the highest or lowest scores in any of their exams.
+Do not include those students who did not appear in any exam.

 ### Schema